Phactum/taxiride-blueprint/spi/README.md

 In case of more complex processes typically sections of fulfillment can be identified (determine a driver, do the ride, handle payment, etc.) which can be used as semantical buckets mapped to separate service beans.

-*How are those services beans wired to the BPMN?*
+*How are those service beans wired to the BPMN?*

 In terms of BPMN there are tasks (e.g. service-task, send-task, etc.) which are wired to methods of that service by name and there are expressions (e.g. conditional-flows) which are evaluated against a process-specific [domain-aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html) (see *How is data handled?*).